 - Drag and drop (release the mouse click) onto a block

 - Repeat until all components have been assigned to blocks

-- Click on a block to view or edit assigned components and specify a window-to-wall ratio or number of windows, or % roof area for skylights, as needed
+- Click on a block to view or edit assigned components, specify a window-to-wall ratio or number of windows, a % roof area for skylights, or to mark interior surfaces as project boundaries as needed

 - To edit wall or window components on individual vertical surfaces, click on the ‘Edit Surfaces’ button on the bottom left corner of the screen and then on the vertical surface of a block